rtcz/varlock/README.md

 User must provide the original BAM file, a VAC file of the closest population, and his public key for encryption.
 Both VAC and BAM files are iterated at the same time to write a new masked BAM together with BDIFF tracking all the changes.
 Every time a genomic position of a VAC record intersects with one or more alignments from the BAM file, a pseudo random permutation of DNA base letters (in the case of SNV) or INDEL sequences is generated.
 Alignments that do not overlap with any VAC records are written to the masked BAM unchanged.
 The masking always involves the whole content of the supplied BAM, meaning that all former alignments are present in the masked BAM either altered or unaltered.

 ## Running

+Project is managed by pipenv.
+Run `pipenv shell` first.

 ### Commands
 Show help message.